heremaps/here-data-sdk-typescript/CONTRIBUTING.md

 As GitHub is not particularly good at reviewing pull requests commit by commit, it does not support adding review comments to commit messages at all, and it cannot show the diff between two iterations of force-pushed pull request branches, we encourage you to give [Reviewable](https://reviewable.io/) a try which addresses these GitHub limitations.
-Reviewable is integrated with pull requests to OLP SDK for Typescript and you can find a button to initiate reviews at the bottom of the first post in a pull request's conversation.
+Reviewable is integrated with pull requests to HERE Data SDK for Typescript and you can find a button to initiate reviews at the bottom of the first post in a pull request's conversation.
 -->